FAQs

-Apart from her experience as a seasoned contemporary performer, Lyn has appropriate technical qualifications to be able to teach singing (she teaches other singing teachers how to teach).
-Lyn offers classical cross-over vocal training that enables classically-trained singers to adapt their voices to a contemporary vocal environment.
+Apart from her experience as a contemporary performer, Lyn is qualified to teach singing, and has a University Award from Griffith University (Queensland Conservatorium of Music) for her post graduate studies in vocal pedagogy.
+Lyn teaches and mentors singing teachers Lyn also offers classical cross-over vocal training that enables classically-trained singers to adapt their voices to a contemporary vocal environment.
 Lyn is passionate about vocal health for contemporary singers, and all lessons are structured with sound technique in mind.

-Yes, if you’re a band on the road, it may be easier for tuition to take place in your venue, rather than one of our voice studios.
+Yes, if you’re a band on the road, it may be easier for tuition to take place in your venue, rather than Lyn’s voice studio.
 Please email Lyn Gillett Voice Studio for more information about singing lessons for bands.

 Singing lessons for young children are fine provided that the focus is on teaching children what NOT to do so that they do not damage their voices.